IshitaTakeshi/TruthFinder/README.md

 While in majority voting the websites that provide information on a object are equally evaluated whether reliable or not, TRUTHFINDER evaluates information based on the trustworthiness of the websites.

 For example, because majority voting evaluates the facts about the object `Universal gravitation` by the number of websites supporting each fact, it cannnot determine which fact is true `Newton` or `Galilei`.
 But TRUTHFINDER can evaluate facts based on the trustworthiness of the websites providing them.
 In the table above we can see that obviously website C provides incorrect information.
 Because of the mechanism of TRUTHFINDER, it can be determined that the facts provided by website `c` is less reliable.

+# Reference
+Yin, Xiaoxin, Jiawei Han, and S. Yu Philip.
+"Truth discovery with multiple conflicting information providers on the web."
+IEEE Transactions on Knowledge and Data Engineering 20.6 (2008): 796-808.